 Email exchanges also hinge on punctuality.
 If you have a question or concern, please let me know immediately.
 Likewise, I will respond as soon as possible on weekdays during normal working hours.

-If you do not understand any material covered in class please do not hesitate to come to my office hours.
-Also feel free to ask questions during the lecture.
-Class participation is encouraged.
 The best way to get a hold of me is either during office hours or via email.
+It is strongly encouraged that you email ahead of time to let me know if you plan to attend office hours.
+This way, I can be best prepared to help you.

-When you email me treat it like formal correspondence, in other words, do not use "texting" language.
-If I get an email like this, "what r we doing tmrw?
+When you email, you should treat it like formal correspondence.
+In other words, do not use "texting" language.
+If I get an email like this: "what r we doing tmrw?
 NE thing important?"
 I will ignore it.
 In an email it is standard to have a greeting, a main body in which the request or question is stated, and a sign-off.

 I will do my best to respond to emails within 24 hours if received during standard business hours during the week.
 Expect responses in 48-72 hours for emails received on holidays or over the weekend.
 I will not discuss grades via email.
 Come see me during my office hours or before/after class if you need to discuss grades.